metamorph-inc/openmeta-rocket/README.md

 were considered.
 The OpenMETA project in this repo allowed us to narrow down this large design space to a single final design after several rounds of analysis.

-This example assumes some knowledge of OpenMETA PETs and the coding language Python 2.7.
+This example assumes some knowledge of OpenMETA and the coding language Python 2.7.
-If this is your first time using OpenMETA, we recommend that you complete this [PET Tutorial](http://docs.metamorphsoftware.com/doc/tutorials/pet_tutorial/pet_tutorial.html) to develop a basic understanding of the tools.
+If this is your first time using OpenMETA, we recommend that you complete this [LED Tutorial](http://docs.metamorphsoftware.com/doc/tutorials/led_tutorial/led_tutorial.html) to develop a basic understanding of the tools.
 For help with Python 2.7, Code Academy has some great [tutorials](https://www.codecademy.com/learn/learn-python).
 Additionally, the official reference material is available online at [Python.org](https://docs.python.org/2/).